amartin755/tcppump/README.md

 	cd tcpdump
 	mkdir build
 	cd build
-	cmake -G ../src
+	cmake ../src
 	make

-If cmake can not detect your mingw installation on windows, the following can help:
+If cmake can not detect your mingw installation on windows, this cmake parameter can help:

-	cmake -G "MinGW Makefiles" ../src
+	-G "MinGW Makefiles"

+To enable unit test targets add the following cmake paramaters:

+	-DWITH_UNITTESTS=1

+For debugging add:

+	-DCMAKE_BUILD_TYPE=Debug

 ## How to use
 ### Command-line interface